Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Restricts drone operations in Los Angeles city parks and during active public-safety operations.
-Codifies FAA-parallel rules including 400-foot altitude cap, VLOS requirement, daylight-only operation, 5-mile airport notification, and 25-foot standoff from non-pilot persons.
+Restricts drone operations in Los Angeles city parks and properties.
+Codifies several FAA-parallel rules as local law: 400-foot altitude cap, visual line of sight requirement, daylight-only operation for model aircraft, 5-mile airport notification, 25-foot standoff from persons not operating or observing.
+Specifically prohibits flying over active public-safety operations (fire, police, rescue).

 Restrictions